A temporary withdrawal is an approved absence from University for a set period of time (see Regulations for Students 1.20).

 - If you are on a period of temporary withdrawal, you retain your place on your course but you are not considered an active student and have no right to avail of University services.
 As such you will not normally be permitted to submit coursework or to sit examinations while on temporary withdrawal.

-- A period of temporary withdrawal cannot exceed one year and no student will be permitted more than two periods of temporary withdrawal.
+- A period of temporary withdrawal cannot exceed one year and the cumulative limit on periods of temporary withdrawal is two years.

 - Time out from your course will be counted towards any restrictions on total periods of registration for taught courses.
 Such restrictions will be outlined in your Programme Specification, if applicable.